What Is A Network Lock?

 To avoid confusion, unlocking serves only one purpose - removal of the network lock to allow the use of other network SIM Cards.
 Unlocking serves no other purpose whatsoever.
 It will not unlock your SIM PIN or PUK, nor will it unlock any phone lock code or password so, before you purchase a SIM unlock code for your mobile phone, make sure you understand it's purpose.

 Blocked / Blacklisted Phones.

 Unlocking a blocked or blacklisted mobile phone will have absolutely no effect whatsoever.
-Phones are blocked by the network if reported lost, stolen, damaged or subject to a breach of contract (e.g. failed to pay bills).
+Mobile phones are blocked by the network if reported lost, stolen, damaged or subject to a breach of contract (e.g. failed to pay bills).
 Any attempt to unblock a blocked mobile phone without the express permission of the original network is illegal.

 Is unlocking illegal?

-If you require any further information about unlocking or our service, please do not hesitate to Contact Us.
+If you require any further information about SIM unlocking or our service, please do not hesitate to Contact Us.